 The town remained remote and hard to visit until the 1930s when US Highway 98 was completed as the major route between Pensacola and Panama City.

 The Red Bar was a historic restaurant and bar that was destroyed by fire on February 13, 2019.
-The owners are in the process of building a new establishment, and the ground breaking was on October 8, 2019.
-They hope to be in business again by the summer of 2020.
+Faithful fans of the place from near and far mourned the loss.

 Seasonal and short term rentals are available all along Florida Scenic Highway 30A, but most of them are fairly pricey.

 More budget minded travelers can look into the camping and cabin accommodations at the two State Parks, but reservations should be made well in advance.